-- After 20 minutes your pulse rate returns to normal.
+- After 20 minutes, your pulse rate returns to normal.

-- After 48 hours carbon monoxide will be removed from your body.
+- After 48 hours, carbon monoxide will be removed from your body.
 Your lungs will begin to clear out mucus and other debris.
 There will be no nicotine left in your body and your ability to taste and smell will improve.

-- After 72 hours breathing will become easier as your bronchial tubes begin to relax, and energy levels increase.
+- After 72 hours breathing will become easier as your bronchial tubes begin to relax and energy levels increase.

-10 years after you stopped smoking, the risk of lung cancer falls to around half that of a smoker.
+10 years after you stop smoking, the risk of lung cancer falls to around half that of a smoker.
 After 15 years, the risk of a heart attack falls to the same as someone who has never smoked.

 Studies have also shown that non-smokers are three times more appealing to a prospective partner than smokers.
-In older people this can help to combat loneliness.
+In older people, this can help to combat loneliness.

 As your senses return to normal you will be able to enjoy your favourite foods once again.
 You will be able to head outside and breath in the fresh air, use scented candles and appreciate the many flowers in your garden.

-It is believed that quitting can start to reverse the signs of an ageing face within two weeks.
+In fact, some sources suggest that quitting can start to reverse the signs of an ageing face within two weeks.

 Of course, some people will smoke more than 13 a day, and prices are constantly rising.
 If you smoke 20 cigarettes a day, 10 years after quitting you will have saved around £22,000.
-Just think about what you could do with that money.
+Just think about what you could do with that money!

 All of the above reasons to stop smoking will lead to your social life improving.
-You will feel better about your appearance and smell; therefore you will feel confident when you’re around friends, colleagues and family.
+You will feel better about your appearance and smell; therefore you will feel more confident when you’re around friends, colleagues and family.

 When you’re with friends at their home, in a restaurant or any enclosed public space you will no longer keep having to “pop outside for a cigarette.”
 As you’ll have more spare cash, you’ll also be able to take part in more social events.

-Once you hit a certain target you will feel so proud of your accomplishment that you’ll never need to go back!
+Eventually, you will feel so proud of your accomplishment that you’ll never need to go back!

-For more information on purchasing one of our life-saving personal alarms please speak to one of our friendly advisers on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+For more information on one of our life-saving personal alarms please speak to one of our friendly advisers on 0800 999 0400.
+Alternatively, just complete our contact us form and we will get back to you as soon as possible.